AndreKelm/RefineContourNet/README.md

 DOI: [10.1007/978-3-030-29888-3_20](https://arxiv.org/ct?url=https%3A%2F%2Fdx.doi.org%2F10.1007%2F978-3-030-29888-3_20&v=cf61f2c2)

-## To reproduce our results - please download this repository
+## To test our detectors - please download this repository

--compile and setup the included matconvnet-files (same procedure like for refinenet)
+-compile and setup the included matconvnet-files (same procedure like for refinenet [https://github.com/guosheng/refinenet])

 -choose the correct trained model for either object detection or edge detection